elisesamanthadaly/05-Third-Party-APIs/README.md

-# 3-1-21-Homework
+# 05 Third-Party APIs
-# 05 Third-Party APIs: Work Day Scheduler
+# Work Day Scheduler

 This application is a simple planner that displays the current date and allows the user to input events per hour of the business day.
 Events can be saved to local storage for future viewing.